ge419/parkinGait-ios/README.md

 - The use of static values such as acceleration magnitude threshold and min/max step time thresholds, could neglect variance between different users.
 This results in lower accuracy of the calculated step lengths.

 ### 3.4 Acceleration Magnitude with Fast Fourier Transformation
 This algorithm introduces Fast Fourier Transform (FFT) filtering to improve step detection and step length estimation by removing high-frequency noise from acceleration data.
 It employs spark-based step detection (positive and negative acceleration peaks) and statistical feedback on step accuracy compared to a target step length.
 This is the only algorithm that does not provide real-time feedback.
+Corresponds to **Acceleration Magnitude FFT** in application.

 #### 3.4.1 Step Detection and Step Length Calculation
 - The algorithm continuously collects acceleration and gyroscope data.